Brooklinen’s Singles Day Sale Is Here Today, Gone Tomorrow

 Reviewers say: "As a woman 'of a certain age,' my sleep has started to become interrupted by overheating.
 I have cooling mattress pads, a cooling blanket, and none of it worked.
 At the same time, I decided to get some nice sheets for myself, and BAM!
 The first night with these wonderfully soft sheets, I woke up realizing I slept through the night, no sweat (literally).
 Finally, an end to the night sweats!
 I look forward to going to bed, knowing I'll sleep soundly and comfortably." — Allison, Brooklinen reviewer

+While you're upgrading your bedding, why not treat yourself to an extra-soft robe made from 100% Turkish cotton?
+Also available in an array of other eye-catching colorways, Brooklinen's plush robe is as cozy as its sheets and quilts — which really says something.

 The key to a good night's sleep is usually a good duvet or comforter.
 Don't believe me?
-Just ask all the reviewers who swear by Brooklinen's sateen-covered down blanket.
+Just ask all the reviewers who swear by Brooklinen's sateen-covered-down blanket.
 Best of all, it doesn't matter if you run hot or cold: The shop offers several different weight options, from all-season to ultra-warm.

 Ratings: 4.8 out of 5 stars and 2,269 reviews